-There’s a mind-spinning amount of things to see and do on the Royal Mile and visitors can find attractions at pretty much every entry point but for the sake of simplicity I’ll mention the best ones heading from the palace at the bottom to the castle at the top.
+There’s a brain-boggling amount of things to see and do on The Royal Mile and visitors can find attractions all the way along it, but for the sake of simplicity I’ll mention the best ones heading from the palace at the bottom to the castle at the top.

 First, of course, is the Palace of Holyroodhouse.
 This sumptuous building is filled to the rafters with priceless works of art and royal memorabilia and also features a separate art gallery from the royal household as well as a superb café and gift shop.
 It’s a must-do if you’re in Edinburgh.

-Across the road is the Scottish Parliament building which is actually quite an interesting place to visit and they have guided tours that’ll inform you about Scotland’s parliament and its relatively new headquarters.
+Across the road is the Scottish Parliament building which is actually quite an interesting place to visit as they have guided tours that will tell you all about Scotland’s parliament and its relatively new headquarters.

-It’s free to get in but the security is a bit of a paint to get through, although that’s understandable as you’ll be able to view actual debates in progress in the main chamber.
+It’s free to get in but the security is a bit of a pain to get through, although that’s understandable as you’ll be able to view live debates in the main chamber.